 And say goodbye to some of my money too………………………

-My exposure over Japanese culture started around 25 years ago.
+My exposure to Japanese culture started around 25 years ago.
 I guess.
 Well maybe 23 years ago.
 My first, ever comic: Doraemon.
-Ever since, he has been living in my blood and soul.
+Ever since he has been living in my blood and soul.

 OK ENOUGH ABOUT COMICS.
 Let’s move on.